RReverser/serdebug/lib/README.md

 By default, the generated code will produce exactly same output as `#[derive(Debug)]` for compatibility.

-However, this might be not very interesting, so let's add some Serde attributes to see how we can control debug representation:
+However, this might be not very interesting, so let's add some serde attributes to see how we can control debug representation:

 ```rust
 extern crate serde;